Dual Agency In North Carolina Explained

 The great American economist, Milton Friedman, stated: “The most important single central fact about a free market is that no exchange takes place unless both parties benefit.”
 It is upon this powerful capitalist principle that real estate brokers answer their call to duty as Dual Agents.

-The aim of a Dual Agent is a sales negotiator who brings a deal together that is acceptable to both parties.
+The purpose of a Dual Agent is as a sales negotiator who brings a deal together that is acceptable to both parties.
 Discretion is paramount, thus the agent cannot disclose the financial or personal information of either party without permission.
 The fiduciary duties required of a real estate agent in North Carolina is a high standard ensuring professionalism.